 The Company entered into a noncancelable arrangement with a web-hosting services provider in November 2019.
 Under the arrangement, the Company committed to spend an aggregate of at least \$30.0 million between November 2019 and November 2022, with a minimum amount of \$10.0 million in each of the three years, on services with this vendor.
-The Company has incurred costs totaling \$3.5 million, \$2.0 million, \$9.6 million and \$2.0 million under the arrangement during the three months ended January 31, 2021 and 2020 and the nine months ended January 31, 2021 and 2020, respectively.
+The Company has incurred costs totaling \$3.2 million and \$2.6 million under the arrangement during the three months ended July 31, 2021 and 2020, respectively.